|Resident -- per credit hour1||$269|

 The Jim Ed McGee Graduate Honors Award recipient will receive a personal plaque presented at a reception hosted by the Graduate Council.
 Additionally, his/her name will be inscribed on the Jim Ed McGee Graduate Honor Award Plaque for permanent display in the Graduate College.

 The recipient of this award will be selected by a History Department Paper Prize Award Committee.
 It is open to any student enrolled in a graduate History course at Arkansas Tech, regardless of major, during the current award cycle.
-Students should submit a scholarly paper written during the current award cycle in a History class at Arkansas Tech.
+Students should submit scholarly papers written during the current award cycle in a History class at Arkansas Tech.
 Specific Submission Guidelines are available from Department of History and Political Science.